 Tom Hanks biography

-SynopsisTom Hanks (born July 9, 1956, in Concord, California) began performing with the Great Lakes Shakespeare Festival in 1977 and later moved to New York City.
-He starred on the TV sitcom Bosom Buddies, but became far more known when he starred in Ron Howard's Splash.
-He went on to star in many popular and acclaimed films and is now arguably the most powerful and well-respected actor in Hollywood.
+Born on July 9, 1956, in Concord, California, actor Tom Hanks began performing with the Great Lakes Shakespeare Festival in 1977, later moving to New York City.
+He starred on the television sitcom Bosom Buddies, but became far more known when he starred in Ron Howard's Splash.
+He went on to star in many popular and acclaimed films and is now arguably one of the most powerful and well-respected actor in Hollywood.

 In 1977, Hanks was recruited to take part in the summer session of the Great Lakes Shakespeare Festival in Lakewood Ohio.
 Over the next three years, Hanks spent his summers acting in various productions of Shakespeare's plays, and his winters working backstage at a community theater company in Sacramento.
 He won the Cleveland Critics Circle Award for Best Actor in 1978, for his portrayal of Proteus in The Two Gentleman of Verona.

 By 1980, Hanks had dropped out of college, and after his third season with the Great Lakes festival, he moved to New York City.
 Many rounds of auditions later, he landed a small part in the 1980 slasher film, He Knows You're Alone.
-That same year, he was spotted by a talent scout for ABC, and was cast in the television sitcom Bosom Buddies, as one of two advertising executives who dress in drag in order to rent an apartment in an all-female building.
+That same year, he was spotted by a talent scout for ABC, and was cast in the television sitcom Bosom Buddies (1980-82), as one of two advertising executives who dress in drag in order to rent an apartment in an all-female building.

-A string of critically panned movies followed, most notably Bachelor Party (1984), The Man With One Red Shoe (1985), Volunteers (1985), The Money Pit (1986), and Dragnet (1987).
+A string of critically panned movies followed, most notably Bachelor Party (1984), The Man With One Red Shoe (1985), Volunteers (1985), The Money Pit (1986) and Dragnet (1987).
 Hanks managed to emerge relatively unscathed from these critical failures, as critics often pointed to his performance as the best thing about each movie.

 In 1988, he was finally cast in a star-making role, in director Penny Marshall's Big, as a 13-year-old boy transplanted overnight into the body of a 35-year-old man.

-His performance charmed both critics and audiences, and earned him his first Academy Award nomination for Best Actor.
+His performance charmed both critics and audiences, and earned him his first Academy Award nomination for best actor.

 With Big, Hanks established his reputation as a box-office draw as well as a talented actor.
 Over the next several years, however, his films failed to match the critical or commercial success of that film, although they did display Hanks's wide range, from light-hearted comedies (1989's Turner and Hooch, 1990's Joe Versus the Volcano) to more serious fare (1988's Punchline, 1990's Bonfire of the Vanities).

 In 1993, Hanks emerged with two huge hits: Sleepless in Seattle, a romantic comedy written by Nora Ephron that rematched him with his Joe Versus the Volcano co-star, Meg Ryan; and Philadelphia, co-starring Denzel Washington.
-In the latter film, Hanks played a lawyer fired from his high-paying firm because he has AIDS, delivering a courageous performance that earned him an Oscar for Best Actor.
+In the latter film, Hanks played a lawyer fired from his high-paying firm because he has AIDS, delivering a courageous performance that earned him an Academy Award for Best Actor.

 In 1996, Hanks starred in another blockbuster, Apollo 13, a Ron Howard film based on the abortive lunar landing mission of the Apollo 13 spacecraft in 1970.
 The film was released in the IMAX format in 2002.
-Like Forrest Gump, the film made over $500 million at the box office.
+Like Forrest Gump, the film made more than $500 million at the box office.

-In late 1998, Hanks also teamed once more with Ryan and Ephron, in the hit romantic comedy You've Got Mail.
+In late-1998, Hanks also teamed once more with Ryan and Ephron, in the hit romantic comedy You've Got Mail.

 In the 1990s, Hanks compiled an imposing record of box office hits and has emerged as arguably the most powerful and well-respected actor in Hollywood.
-His accessible good looks and regular-guy charisma has earned him comparisons with screen legends of the past, such as Jimmy Stewart, Cary Grant, Henry Fonda, and Gary Cooper.
+His accessible good looks and regular-guy charisma has earned him comparisons with screen legends of the past, such as Jimmy Stewart, Cary Grant, Henry Fonda and Gary Cooper.
 In 2002, Hanks was honored with the American Film Institute's Lifetime Achievement Award, the youngest actor ever to receive the award.

 Hanks next starred in the highly anticipated The Da Vinci Code (2006), based on the bestselling novel by Dan Brown.
 It grossed more than $750 million worldwide.
 During the 2007 Christmas season, Hanks appeared as the lead in Charlie Wilson's War, a drama based on a Texas congressman's efforts to assist Afghan rebels in their war with the Soviets have some unforeseen and long-reaching effects.
 The performance earned Hanks a Golden Globe nomination for his role.
 In 2009, Hanks appeared in Angels and Demons, the long-awaited film sequel to The Da Vinci Code.

 Hanks met his first wife, actress and producer Samantha Lewes (real name: Susan Dillingham), while he was in college.
 They were married in 1978 and had two children, Colin and Elizabeth, before divorcing in 1987.

 In 1988, he married actress Rita Wilson, with whom he co-starred in Volunteers.
-Hanks and Wilson have two children, Chester and Truman.